Log in

 If you're already using Trello or Jira for Kanban and thinking about switching, you can import entire boards directly from these apps (or from a CSV), and they'll appear in full on Kanbanchi.

-Kanbanchi price: No free plan; Starter plan is $7.95/month/user.
-If you want time-tracking and reporting, you'll need a Professional plan at $19.95/month/user.
+Kanbanchi pricing: No free plan; Premium plan is $16.99/month/user.
+If you want time-tracking and reporting, you'll need a Professional plan at $41.99/month/user.

-Best Trello alternative for Kanban within Microsoft Teams
+The best Kanban software for using Kanban within Microsoft Teams

 Microsoft Planner (Web, iOS, Android, macOS, Windows, Linux)

-Microsoft Planner, our pick for the best Trello alternative for Kanban within Microsoft Teams
+Microsoft Planner, our pick for the best Kanban software for using Kanban within Microsoft Teams.

 If you use Microsoft 365 at work, Microsoft's Kanban tool is already available to you for free.
-It's called Microsoft Planner, and it's a nice, simple tool that functions as a good Trello alternative for teams that use other Microsoft tools like Teams every day.
+It's called Microsoft Planner, and it's a nice, simple tool that functions as a good Kanban app for teams that use other Microsoft tools like Teams every day.

 What makes it special is that you can add your Planner Kanban board to your Microsoft Teams channel, so it's accessed entirely from Teams.
-The last company I worked for moved all their process documentation, and the business more generally, over to Teams during the pandemic.
-The idea that every team's Kanban board can also be accessed directly from that team's channel is hugely appealing to these kinds of organizations.
+The last company I worked for moved all their process documentation, and the business more generally, over to Teams when they went remote during the pandemic.
+The idea that a team's Kanban board can also be accessed directly from that team's channel is hugely appealing to these kinds of organizations.

 Another stand-out feature of Microsoft Planner is the task analytics (called Charts).
 You've got a really nice visualization of which tasks are in progress, which ones are overdue, and which haven't been started yet.